 Keith Richburg, a former China correspondent for the Washington Post from 2009 to 2013, recalls experimenting early on in that stint with putting his news assistant’s name first on a story published in print, since he had done none of the reporting.
 The next day, he says, he got a call from the Chinese foreign ministry on his cell phone, asking him why he wasn’t following Chinese rules.

-“It’s gutting not to be able to give them a byline or real credit for the amount of work they’ve done.”
 “It’s gutting not to be able to give them a byline or real credit for the amount of work they’ve done, when in fact 90% of it is their work,” says Richburg, who now heads the journalism school at the University of Hong Kong.
 (Quartz has a partnership with the journalism school.)

 Current and former employees say major foreign publications take a variety of approaches to the byline issue.
 The Washington Post sometimes allows Chinese staffers to have a joint byline with a foreign colleague on web-only stories.
 Bloomberg gives all China-based reporters a tagline at the bottom of the piece, whether the writer is a Chinese or foreign national; and if China-based reporters team up with reporters based elsewhere, the reporters outside China also only get taglines, in order to be fair.
 The New York Times, which is commonly targeted by the Chinese government for its coverage on human rights in China, has increasingly allowed Chinese employees to have their own bylines.
 Media representatives for these publications didn’t respond to requests for comment.